 Stage 3: doing the show

-Make sure you sleep ok and arrive in time You will be surprised how tiring this whole business of fairs can be!
+Make sure you sleep ok and arrive in time It’s great to have a couple of drinks after a day’s hard work, but you will be surprised how tiring this whole business of fairs can be!

 Look potential clients in the eye, smile and say hello!
 Be friendly and inviting.
 Ask questions instead of giving a long monologue about you and your work.